Get to Know Rahmbo

 18 things you need to know about Jon Rahm

-You know Rahm for his elite off-the-tee game (he led the tour last season); representing Europe at multiple Ryder Cups, perhaps most notably in 2018, where he defeated his idol, Tiger Woods, in Sunday singles.
-But we bet you might not know these other 18 things about the first Spanish champion in U.S. Open history.
+You know Rahm for his prodigious off-the-tee game (he led the tour last season), representing Europe at multiple Ryder Cups (perhaps most notably in 2018, where he defeated his idol, Tiger Woods, in Sunday singles) and maybe even his occassional temper.
+But we bet you might not know these other 18 things about the 2023 Masters champion.

-Rahm credits the 1997 Ryder Cup as being huge for getting his family into golf.
+Rahm credits the 1997 Ryder Cup at Valderrama for getting his family into golf.

-Rahm’s father, Edorta, had never played golf or seen it in person until the Ryder Cup came to Valderrama in 1997.
+Rahm’s father, Edorta, had never played golf or seen it in person until the Ryder Cup came to Spain in 1997, when Spain's golf hero Seve Ballesteros captained the team.
 Rahm says he started playing and got lessons when he was 6 or 7 years old.

 Ross Parker - SNS Group